bhamrick/precision_system/README.md

 * 2NT!
 Forcing asking bid, invitational or better
     * 3♣️!
 3=4=1=5
         * 3♦️!
 Asks opener to bid 3♥️! with a minimum, cheapest cue bid of an ace or king with a maximum.
-Use 3NT for a diamond cue, 4♦️ for a heart cue, and 4♥️ to deny all aces and kings.
+Use 3NT for a diamond cue, and 4♦️ for a heart cue.
     * 3♦️!
 4=3=1=5
         * 3♥️!
 Asks opener to bid 3♠️! with a minimum, cheapest cue bid of an ace or king with a maximum.
-Use 3NT for a diamond cue, 4♦️ for a spade cue, and 4♠️ to deny all aces and kings.
+Use 3NT for a diamond cue, and 4♦️ for a spade cue.
     * 3♥️!
 4=4=1=4 minimum
     * 3♠️!
 4=4=1=4 maximum
     * 3NT!
 4=4=1=4 maximum with A/K of ♦️